shoboske/shoboske/README.md

-# Hi there, I'm Shoboske! 👋
+# Hi there, I'm Michael Shobowale 👋🏿

+_everything below here was AI generated_ :)

 Welcome to my GitHub profile!
 I'm a passionate developer with a keen interest in web development, backend systems, and software engineering.
 Here's a bit about me: